skyfe79/Awesome/README.md

 - [SDWebImage](https://github.com/SDWebImage/SDWebImage) - Asynchronous image downloader with cache support as a UIImageView category
 - [iPhone-Tetris](https://github.com/joshvera/iPhone-Tetris) - A little iPhone tetris game written with cocos2d
 - [Tweeter](https://github.com/pyro2927/Tweeter) - Twitter Framework for the iPhone (or really any Obj-C project)
-- [NWPickerField](https://github.com/scottandrew/NWPickerField) - A combo box like control for the iPhone.
 - [tweet-only-iphone](https://github.com/ashlux/tweet-only-iphone) - null
 - [EGOTableViewPullRefresh](https://github.com/enormego/EGOTableViewPullRefresh) - A similar control to the pull down to refresh control created by atebits in Tweetie 2.
 - [OBShapedButton](https://github.com/ole/OBShapedButton) - A UIButton subclass that works with for non-rectangular button shapes.